 King County Department of Natural Resources & Parks received a grant to work with landowners along Newaukum Creek and its tributaries to determine interest in conservation measures.
 King County is partnered with King Conservation District, American Farmland Trust, and the Green River Coalition to implement this grant.

 The purpose of this project is to improve water quality and fish habitat by protecting and revegetating streamside areas with native trees and shrubs.
 Newaukum Creek water quality is impacted by many factors including the amount of shade provided to a stream and livestock access to the stream and their buffers.

-The first phase of the project involves evaluating landowner interest in voluntarily selling the buffer portion of a property in fee or easement (definitions are below).
-If you are interested in learning more about the benefits of streamside buffers and the payment opportunities available to you, we encourage you to contact Emily Webster at 425-282-1911 or firstname.lastname@example.org.
+If you are interested in learning more about the benefits of streamside buffers and the payment opportunities available to you, we encourage you to contact KCD’s Farm Services Program Manager email@example.com.

 Educational events about this program will be announced in the near future—stay tuned!

 A riparian buffer is an area along a stream, river, slough, or wetland which, if vegetated, helps shade and protect the waterbody from impacts of adjacent land uses.